Skip to main content

 Yes, in principle, it can be used.
 Aspirate the airways as usual and then use CCSV.
 In the absence of mechanical breaths, reduce the trigger level, so that it is more sensitive, and consider raising the PEEP.

-In principle, normocapnic values are achieved by the use of CCSV.
-[6] As the mechanical breaths are administered with a comparably high frequency and a mixture of exhalation gas and fresh gas is only created by low tidal volumes in the ventilation system in the area of the measurement gas suction or measuring cuvette, the etCO2 measured value of the ventilator or defibrillator is usually lower than with conventional ventilation under resuscitation (see figure).
+As the mechanical breaths are administered with a comparably high frequency and only small tidal volumes are used, a mixture of exhalation gas and fresh gas occurs in the ventilation system in the area of the measurement gas suction or measuring cuvette.
+As a result, the etCO₂ measured value of the ventilator or defibrillator is consistently lower than with conventional ventilation under resuscitation (see figure).
 Consequently, the value should not be used as a prognostic value.

 Aspirate the airways as usual and then use CCSV.
 In the absence of mechanical breaths, reduce the trigger level, so that it is more sensitive, and consider raising the PEEP.